kangmasjuqi/kgmsjq-simple-todos/README.md

 ## purpose

-the app is intended to be used only on your local machine as a simple todo-list manager
+the app is intended to be used ONLY on your local machine as a simple todo-list manager

 ## how to use